Gran Canaria: History

 In antiquity, Gran Canaria was populated by the North African Canarii, who may have arrived as early as 500 BC.

-In the medieval period, after over a century of European incursions and attempts at conquest, the island was conquered on April 29, 1483, by the Crown of Castile, under Queen Isabella I. The conquest succeeded after a campaign that lasted five years, and it was an important step towards the expansion of the unified Spain.
+In the medieval period, after over a century of European incursions and attempts at conquest, the island was conquered on 29 April 1483, by the Crown of Castile, under Queen Isabella I. The Canarian queen Abenchara was captured and imprisoned by the Spanish during the conquest.
+The conquest succeeded after a war that lasted five years, and it was an important step towards the expansion of the unified Spain.

-The capital city of Las Palmas de Gran Canaria was founded on June 24, 1478, under the name "Real de Las Palmas", by Juan Rejón, head of the invading Castilian army.
+The capital city of Las Palmas de Gran Canaria was founded on 24 June 1478, under the name "Real de Las Palmas", by Juan Rejón, head of the invading Castilian army.
 In 1492, Christopher Columbus anchored in the Port of Las Palmas (and spent some time on the island) on his first trip to the Americas.
 Las Palmas de Gran Canaria is, jointly with Santa Cruz de Tenerife, the capital of the autonomous community of the Canary Islands.
+Much of Iberian migration to the island consisted of conversos of Jewish origin.

+On 27 March 1977, a bomb went off in Gran Canaria Airport, the main airport on the island.
+Flights were diverted to the nearby Tenerife Airport: this led to the Tenerife airport disaster.

 Etymology

-Pliny claimed that the island was called this way for the dogs on the island, of which two were presented as a gift to Juba, King of Mauretania.
+Pliny claimed that the island was named for the dogs on the island, of which two were presented as a gift to Juba, King of Mauretania.
 This opinion is disputed as when the Europeans arrived on the island, no dogs were found.
 Another source suggested the way the natives ate fish was doglike and this was the reason for its name.
-A more plausible assumption is that the islands name derives from the people Canario or Canarii living near the Atlas mountain range.
+A more plausible assumption is that the island's name derives from the people Canario or Canarii living near the Atlas mountain range.
 Jean de Béthencourt named the island Gran Canaria as the people on the island were valorous opponents to his conquest.
-The Canarii called the island Tamarán ('land of the brave").